tjwalch/python-payson/README.md

 - the 'custom' field is serialized/deserialized with JSON

 ## More documentation
-Please see the docstrings included in `payson.py` and/or the [Payson API documentation](http://api.payson.se)
+Please see the docstrings included in `payson_api.py` and/or the [Payson API documentation](http://api.payson.se/)

 ## Testing
 The PaysonApi constructor detects if user id and key used are testing credentials and will then use the Payson test system.

 The included `test.py` file includes some automated tests using python-mechanize that can be run with nosetests.
+The tests are broken right now due to changes in the flow over at Payson.
+Fixing this is on the TODO list :)

 ## Contact
 The author of this software offers integration services if requested.
 Reach him through github.